Flower remedies – How to the Bach Remedies Work

 These bach flower rescue remedies works, like other forms of natural medicine, take effect by treating the individual, not the disease or its symptoms.
 They work specifically on the emotional condition of the person concerned.
 Thus two people with the same complaint, for example, arthritis may benefit from very different flower remedies.
 One may be resigned to the illness, while the other may be impatient with it, so different remedies will be appropriate in each case.

 Palliative treatment may be required to control the physical effect of, for example, a stomach ulcer, but complete healing will not be achieved unless the worry that caused it in the first place is dealt with.
 The intent is not to suppress negative attitudes but to transform them into positive ones, stimulating one’s own potential for self-healing and freeing the physical system to engage fully in fighting disease and stress.

-Each Bach flower remidies works on specific negative emotions, For example: The extract of Acrimony works to relieve anguish and worries concealed from others
+Each Bach flower remedies works on specific negative emotions, For example, the extracts of Acrimony works to relieve anguish and worries concealed from others

 - Aspen works for vaguer fears of unknown origin